 Additional adult moose will be collared this winter and 50 more newborn moose calves will be collared in this spring.
-Additional funding for a third year has been secured so this first-of-its-kind study can continue.
 Without the information and insight the study can provide, there is little hope that these massive and majestic animals will continue to be a source of awe and enjoyment in Minnesota's north woods.